stub42/pytz/src/README.txt

 `common_timezones` is a list of useful, current timezones.
-It doesn't contain deprecated zones or historical zones, except for a few I've deemed in common usage, such as US/Eastern (open a bug report if you think other timezones are deserving of being included here).It is also a sequence of strings.
+It doesn't contain deprecated zones or historical zones, except for a few I've deemed in common usage, such as US/Eastern (open a bug report if you think other timezones are deserving of being included here).
+It is also a sequence of strings.

 >>> from pytz import common_timezones